-Are you planning on spending Mothers Day in San Francisco this year?
-Here you will discover some top places for brunch, where to take your mom shopping and other ideas to make the day extra special.
+Are you planning on spending Mother's Day in San Francisco this year?
+Here you will discover some top places for brunch, theater performances, cruises, where to take your mom shopping and other ideas to make the day extra special.

-You will find dozens of great places to take your mom to brunch on Mother's Day.
-Some of my favorites include Mama's in North Beach, Dottie's True Blue Cafe near Union Square and Brenda's French Soul Food in the Tenderloin.
+You will find dozens of great places to take your mom to brunch on Mother's Day in San Francisco.
+Some of my favorites include Mama's in North Beach, Dottie's True Blue Cafe near Union Square and Brenda's French Soul Food near the Civic Center District.

 Here are some other ideas for Mothers Day in San Francisco.